Significant-Gravitas/AutoGPT/README.md

 pip install -r requirements.txt
 ```

-4. Create a file named keys.py in the project directory and add your OpenAI API key:
+4. Create a file named keys.py in the AutonomousAI directory and add your OpenAI API key:
 ```
 OPENAI_API_KEY = "your_openai_api_key_here"
 ```